234 361 downloads of all records in 2010

 |

 Coordonnators: Yves Savidan (Agropolis International, France) - Pedro Arcuri (Embrapa, Brazil) The research competences of Montpellier and the Languedoc-Roussillon region within the framework of Labex Europe.
 This special Agropolis International Dossier devoted to ‘Partnership’ describes the teachings of seven years of functioning of Labex-Europe.
 Teachings that Embrapa and Agropolis International wish to share.
-Downloads: 3657 on January 1st, 2012

 |